shujianyang/btrForensics/README.md

 ### Usage:
 ```
-btrfrsc [-o imgoffset] image
+btrfrsc [-o offset1,offset2,offset3...] image
 ```

--o imgoffset: Offset to the beginning of the partition (in sectors).
+-o offset: Offset to the beginning of the partition (in sectors).
+May have multiple values if the pool is made up by multiple partitions(devices).

 ### Current Capabilities:
 1. Browse nodes derived from root tree and print information.